Updated: June 25, 2022

 If you’re missing shots that you would typically not miss (easy shots) or consistently missing the ball on serves or your shots are not as hard as you would anticipate, then your paddle is likely too light.

-If you have tennis elbow or other hand, wrist, or shoulder injuries, a mid-weight paddle is likely best.
+If you have tennis elbow, hand, wrist, or shoulder injuries, a mid-weight paddle is best.